LizEve/LSU_Herbarium_Imaging_Scripts/WorkFlow.md

 RunOrganize.sh - runs organizeIncomingImages.py at 6PM every day.

 organizeIncomingImages.py - Checks barcodes in incoming folders, moves to appropriate folder(based on barcode) on storage drive.
 Put files with names that are too long or too short in BadBarcode folder.
-Outputs one log file per day with all destination file paths.
-Also writes to master log file with number of files,barcodes moved, also broken down by collection.
+Outputs one long form log file per day with all destination file paths.
+Writes to master log file with number of files and barcodes moved to LaCie, also broken down by collection.
+Uses long form of logs to count files.
 This does not count files in the "Random" folder.

 WakeUp.sh - wakes up the computer to sit and wait for 13 hours at 7:55 PM, this allows the server to connect to the storage drive, in order to copy over files.

-RunCountServer.sh - runs CountUploadLogs.py.py at XX every day.
+RunCountServer.sh - runs CountUploadLogs.py.py at 5AM every day.

-CountServerLogs.py- Called by Task Scheduler.
-Writes to master log file with number of files,barcodes moved, also broken down by colletion.
+CountServerLogs.py - Called by Task Scheduler.
+Writes to master log file with number of files and barcodes moved to the server, also broken down by colletion.
+Uses long form of log for each day to count files.
 This does not count files in the "Random" folder.

-RunWeeklyCSV.sh - runs LogtoCSV.py at XX every day.
+RunWeeklyCSV.sh - runs LogtoCSV.py at XX every week on Saturday.

 WeeklyCSV.py - Takes all rsync logs that were modified in the last week hours and creates or adds to csv files that have not been uploaded to a portal yet.